Trap–neuter–return: Canada

-Across Canada, municipalities are replacing old animal control bylaws with "responsible pet ownership" rules intended to direct the obligations of pet behavior to their owners.
+Across Canada, municipalities have replaced old animal control bylaws with "responsible pet ownership" rules intended to direct the obligations of pet behavior to their owners.
 A common feature of the accelerating trend is a requirement that owners get a license for their cats and ensure they do not roam.

-In January 2012, a bylaw officer in Merritt, British Columbia, removed cat food and asked the Royal Canadian Mounted Police to consider criminal charges against those feeding the community cats.
+In January 2012, a bylaw officer in Merritt, British Columbia, removed cat food and asked the Royal Canadian Mounted Police to consider criminal charges against those feeding the stray cats.
 No charges were laid, but the rescue group's business license was revoked and it was forced to move from its storefront location.

 The City of Toronto, Ontario, includes TNR in its animal services and has a bylaw specifically addressing TNR and managed colonies.
 The Toronto Animal Services offers spay and neuter for colonies that are registered and have an assigned trained caretaker.

 Denmark

 TNR was practiced in Denmark in the mid-1970s, as reported at the 1980 Universities Federation for Animal Welfare (UFAW) symposium in London.
 Denmark's Society for the Protection of Cats practiced both tattooing and tipping the ear of the neutered cats to identify them.